GabeScott/standard-works-vault/General Conference/2007 April - Tabernacle Memories.md

 # Tabernacle Memories

-*By Thomas S. Monson - First Counselor in the First Presidency*
+By President Thomas S. Monson - *First Counselor in the First Presidency*

 *Given in the April session of the 2007 General Conference*

+>*As this building is rededicated today, may we pledge to rededicate our lives to the work of our Lord and Savior Jesus Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2007/04/tabernacle-memories?lang=eng)